Reynolds, Indiana

 Reynolds is a town in Honey Creek Township, White County, in the U.S. state of Indiana.
-The population was 533 at the 2010 census.
+The population was 531 at the 2020 census.

 History

-Reynolds was platted in 1854 when the railroad was extended to that point.
+Reynolds was platted around 1854 when the railroad was extended to that point.
 The town was named for Benjamin Reynolds, one of its founders.
 A post office has been in operation at Reynolds since 1853.
 Reynolds was incorporated as a town in 1875.